shambhavi-20/sp24-cse110-lab4/expose/javascript/part2.md

    Line 14 would print - 150

     This is because var uses function scope, which means that once it is defined, it can be used anywhere inside a function.
-Because finalPrice was defined as a var inside the for loop, it can then be refrenced anywhere in the function.
-The value assigned to finalPrice was (150*100)/100 = 150.
+Because finalPrice was defined as a var inside the function, it can then be refrenced anywhere in the function.
+The value last assigned to finalPrice was (150*100)/100 = 150, which is what is printed out.

 4. ***What will this function return?
 Give a brief explanation why.
 If the code causes an error, explain why.***

-The function would rerurn a list of calculated discounted values because that is what was calculted using the prices list.
-All the values in discounted are based on the prices list and the input discount given. discounted would have the value '[50, 100, 150]' in the case when the function is called using discountPrices([100,200,300], 0.5), which is what is returned.
+   The function would return a list of calculated discounted values because that is what was calculted using the prices list.
+All the values in discounted are based on the prices list and the input discount given.

-lab4-part1b-q5.png
+    discounted would have the value '[50, 100, 150]' in the case when the function is called using discountPrices([100,200,300], 0.5), which is what is returned.

-^^^ What will happen at line 12 and why?
-If the code causes an error, explain why. ^^^ (assume this function is being called like the others: discountPrices([100, 200, 300], 0.5)).
+5. ***What will happen at line 12 and why?
+If the code causes an error, explain why.***

-lab4-part1b-q6.png
+    Line 12 would give an error, specifically a "ReferenceError".
+This is because i was declared and defined inside the for loop block so we cannot use it outside that block (i was defined using let).
+Although it seems like i was defnied outside the for loop, beacuse it is a special case i can only be used within the fior loop.
+In line 12, i is being referenced, which was not declared in its block but in the for loop block.
+So, we get an error.

-^^^ What will happen at line 13 and why?
-If the code causes an error, explain why. ^^^
+6. ***What will happen at line 13 and why?
+If the code causes an error, explain why.***

-lab4-part1b-q7.png
+    Line 13 would give an error, specifically a "ReferenceError".
+This is because discountedPrice was declared and defined inside the for loop block so we cannot use it outside that block.
+In line 13, discountedPrice is being referenced, which was not declared in its block but in the for loop block.
+So, we get an error.

-^^^ What will happen at line 14 and why?
-If the code causes an error, explain why. ^^^
+7. ***What will happen at line 14 and why?
+If the code causes an error, explain why.***

-lab4-part1b-q8.png
+   Line 14 would print - 150

+    This is because finalPrice is being referenced in the block it was defined in.
+Because finalPrice was defined inside the function if can be referenced and updated in the for loop block.
+Thus, the value last assigned to finalPrice inside the for loop was (150*100)/100 = 150, which is what is printed out.

-^^^ What will this function return?
-Give a brief explanation.
-If the code causes an error, explain why. ^^^
+8. ***What will this function return?
+Give a brief explanation why.
+If the code causes an error, explain why.***

-lab4-part1b-q9.png
+   The function would rerturn a list of calculated discounted values because that is what was calculted using the prices list.
+All the values in discounted are based on the prices list and the input discount given.
+Because discounte dwas defined inside the function if can be referenced and updated in the for loop block.

+    discounted would have the value '[50, 100, 150]' in the case when the function is called using discountPrices([100,200,300], 0.5), which is what is returned.

-^^^ What will happen at line 11 and why?
-If the code causes an error, explain why. ^^^
+9. ***What will happen at line 11 and why?
+If the code causes an error, explain why.***

-lab4-part1b-q10.png
+    Line 11 would give an error, specifically a "ReferenceError".
+This is because i was declared and defined inside the for loop block so we cannot use it outside that block (i was defined using let).
+In line 11, i is being referenced, which was not declared in its block but in the for loop block.
+So, we get an error.

-^^^ What will happen at line 12 and why?
-If the code causes an error, explain why. ^^^
+10. ***What will happen at line 12 and why?
+If the code causes an error, explain why.***

+    Line 12 would print - 3

 lab4-part1b-q11.png
 ^^^ What will this function return?
 Give a brief explanation.
 If the code causes an error, explain why. ^^^